Metrorrey Line 5: Construction

 On 30 June 2023, Governor Samuel García began the construction of Line 5.
-This line would be hybrid at level, with three elevated sections and will use electric trains with rubber wheels (Autonomous Rail Rapid Transit), unlike lines 4 and 6, which will have a monorail.
+This line would be hybrid at level, with three elevated sections and will use electric trains with rubber wheels (Autonomous Rapid Transit), unlike lines 4 and 6, which will have a monorail.
 The governor explained that the Line 5 project is based on four main axes.
 The first is the installation of green corridors, the second is the increase of public transport, the third is to remove the transport of cargo from Avenida Garza Sada that does not have as its destination Monterrey, and finally, the construction of the necessary infrastructure for the Line itself is contemplated.

 Controversies

 In the early 2022, following the announcement of the first master plan of the new lines of the Metrorrey, neighbors of southern Monterrey demonstrated against the construction of line 5 by considering that a high viaduct will be detrimental to this whole sector, demanding that the line should be underground.
 They argued that lanes would be reduced on Garza Sada Avenue, businesses with the works would be closed and, in addition, aesthetically, will impact the properties and surplus value.
 For this reason, on 15 February 2022 they protested in front of the Palace of Government, where they delivered a letter addressed to the governor of Nuevo León, Samuel García, to listen to them and build Line 5 underground.
 After this, the government of Nuevo León announced that they would include in the master plan Line 6 that would travel from the center of the municipality of Monterrey to the center of the municipality of Apodaca in case the construction of Line 5 was not possible.
 In August 2022, García warned the opponents that the work on Line 5 will be done, since in the last months of last year the support of the vast majority of the southern neighborhoods has been quite positive and encouraging.
 Hence, as García said, it is only necessary to wait for further information on the project and the initiative of its construction.